Prescriber cost centre codes

 In either case, when resubmitted, the prescription will be paid according to the rules for the month in which it is re-submitted.
 The contractor will not be paid until the prescription has been returned to the Pricing Authority.

-Q. I have received a prescription, which contains a prescriber code, I don't know if it is the individual prescriber’s code.
+Q. I have received a prescription, which contains a prescriber cost centre code, I don't know if it is the individual prescriber’s code.
 Do I need to check that it is the correct code?

 No. Pharmacy contractors are only expected to ensure that a code is present.
 Sometimes, in the case of hospital prescriptions, the code may be related to a hospital unit rather than an individual prescriber.
 Pricing Authority staff will check during the recharging process that the code is correct.